YggdrasilJL/mapbrew-haven/readme.md

 ## Future Features

-- Expansion of tiles to encompase both indoor and more outdoor weather contions and attributes
+- Expansion of tiles to encompase both indoor and more outdoor weather conditions and attributes
-- All campaign members able to join a single league to see game maps
+- All campaign members able to join a single league to see game maps and interact with the DM on their favourites
 - Chat function on the league
 - Dungeon/Game Master note sections for keeping track of campaign storyline
 - Eventual character creation section with exportable artwork